 Day 5: Lachen – Yumthang – Lachung

 After an early breakfast leave for Lachung, continuing on to Yumthang Valley.
 At an elevation of 11,800 feet it is a beautiful valley , crusted with snow covered peaks.
 On the way back take a brief halt at the hot springs, considered to have medicinal values.
 In the evening walk around Lachung village .
 O/n at a homestay

 After breakfast commence your drive to the little know region of Dzongu .

 Cascading waterfalls, verdant valleys with glacial streams truly make Dzongu the Hidden Paradise or ‘Mayal Lyang’ as the Lepchas say.
 An almost virgin territory with a scanty population, it is a beautiful land of dense jungle groves and pristine glacial streams that nurture both the human and natural habitation around.

 This region has been the homeland of the Lepchas, the indigenous community of Sikkim, since ages.
 Dzongu was designated as a special reserve for the Lepcha community by Chogyal Palden Thondup Namgyal in 1960.
 Today there are twenty interspersed Lepcha villages which dot the region.

-In the second half we will walk around the village of Hee Gyathang , learning about the lifestyle and culture of the Lepcha people .
+In the second half you will walk around the village of Hee Gyathang , learning about the lifestyle and culture of the Lepcha people .
 O/n at a homestay in Dzongu

 Day 7: Dzongu

-For most part of the day we enjoy the unadulterated natural surroundings of the area .
-A series of short walks and drives gets us to a local river where we have a picnic lunch made in the traditional Lepcha way, using bamboos .
+For most part of the day enjoy the unadulterated natural surroundings of the area .
+A series of short walks and drives will get you to a local river where we have a picnic lunch made in the traditional Lepcha way, using bamboos .